 - What portion of the student body lives on campus versus commutes?

-- What is the parking situation and can freshmen have cars on campus?
+- What is the parking situation and can first-year students have cars on campus?

 - What is the surrounding area like?

 - Is campus housing guaranteed for all four years?
 Do many students live on campus all four years?